arivera12/OneLine/README.md

   - [x] Mobile
 - [x] Bootstrap 4 Template
 - [x] Pre-Implemented Controllers with authorization and authentication
-- [x] Pre-Implemented Repositories as services and pre registeres de service container
+- [x] Pre-Implemented Repositories as services and pre registered service container
   - [x] Repository and Service patterns have been redefined and reimplemented as Repository Service using Base Api Context Service
 - [x] RESTful API Arquitecture (JSON)
 - [x] Services are pre-registered per enviroment or platform